 - The anti-colic feature at the bottom of the bottle makes it harder to clean all the way:

 I’m not a neat freak by any stretch of the imagination, and I’ve never spent much time fussing about whether I’ve removed every milk particle from my kids’ bottles.
-But that blue vent thing at the bottom of these bottles is awkward to clean, even with a brush.
-I don’t think I would be comfortable with how clean these bottles got — and I would probably need to invest extra money into a bottle sterilizer.
+But that blue vent thing at the bottom of these bottles is awkward to clean, even with a baby bottle brush.
+I don’t think I would be comfortable with how clean these bottles got — and I would probably need to invest extra money into a baby bottle sterilizer.

 How Does It Compare?